Thermodynamic formalism for coarse expanding dynamical systems: Introduction

 Our second result addresses this issue in case the underlying space is an open subset of the $2$-sphere (which is the case considered by \cite{BM} and \cite{li-book}); there, our results also hold in the presence of periodic critical points as follows.

-\begin{theorem} If $f : W_1 \to W_0$ is a weakly coarse expanding system and $W_0 \subseteq S^2$ is an open subset of the $2$-sphere, then all claims (1)-(2)-(3)-(4)-(5)-(6)-(7) of Theorem \ref{T:main} hold even if there are periodic critical points. \end{theorem}
+\begin{theorem} If $f : W_1 \to W_0$ is a weakly coarse expanding system and $W_0 \subseteq S^2$ is an open subset of the $2$-sphere, with the Euclidean topology, then all claims (1)-(2)-(3)-(4)-(5)-(6)-(7) of Theorem \ref{T:main} hold even if there are periodic critical points. \end{theorem}

 Examples of weakly coarse expanding systems are given, other than in \cite{BM} and \cite{HP}, in \cite{HP-ex}; in particular, iterated function systems \cite{ERS}, skew products induced by some finitely generated semigroups of rational functions, in particular those given by Examples 17.1 and 17.2 in \cite{ASU}, maps on Sierpi\'nski carpets and gaskets, as well as expanding \emph{polymodials} (\cite{BCM1}, \cite{BCM2}).